anupamreddy/front-end-webpages-for-restaurant/README.md

-#this is a frontend based project for a restaurent. html,css,bootstrap are used to make good looking and user friendly website.
+#this is a front end based project for a restaurent. html,css,bootstrap are used to make good looking and user friendly website.

 #output folder contains the screenshots of webpages created in this project